codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

 1. Insert an opening sequence before the matched text to add style and color formatting.
 2. Insert a closing sequence after the matched text to reset formatting back to normal.

-You can make the matched text bold red by using the following ANSI escape sequences:
+You can make a matched text bold red by using the following ANSI escape sequences:

 ```bash
 \033[01;31m